< /> < /> < /> < />

 If you’re a smoker and are having issues achieving or maintaining an erection, it’s important to know that there is a link between cigarette smoking and erectile dysfunction.

-In 2001, a study looked at over two decades of research to determine if anti-tobacco advertisements that featured vasculogenic impotence as a side effect of smoking was accurate.
+In 2001, a study looked at over 2 decades of research to determine if anti-tobacco advertisements that featured vasculogenic impotence as a side effect of smoking were accurate [1].

 These chemicals enter your lungs and spread throughout your body within 10 seconds when you smoke.